kooroshsajadi/kooroshsajadi/README.md

 # Hello, World!👋
-I’m Koorosh Sajadi, a computer engineer with a passion for turning code into solutions and data into insights.
-Formerly a software track enthusiast, I’ve now shifted gears to the data science track—bridging logic, precision, and a bit of creative problem-solving.
+I’m Koorosh Sajadi, a computer engineer dedicated to transforming code into solutions and data into actionable insights.
+Formerly immersed in the software track, I’m now shifting gears to data science and AI—merging logic, precision, and a spark of creative problem-solving.

 ## Current Coordinates
 🌍 Earth → ☀️ Solar System → 🌌 Milky Way Galaxy → 🌠 Local Group → 🌀 Virgo Supercluster → 🌐 Laniakea Supercluster → 🌌 Observable Universe